 The purpose of the Re-Entry Community Linkages (RE-LINK) St. Louis program is to improve the health and behavioral health outcomes for minority reentrants in transition from jail to their communities.
 The program is implemented through the Health and Social Service Network, which brings together health and social service providers to create a coordinated service delivery and support system.

-The Evaluation Center is partnering with the St. Louis Integrated Health Network to design and implement the evaluation of the Health and Social Service Network and support the individual-level evaluation.
+The Evaluation Center partnered with the St. Louis Integrated Health Network to design and implement the evaluation of the Health and Social Service Network and support the individual-level evaluation.

 The St. Louis Integrated Health Network (IHN) is a membership-based non-profit healthcare intermediary organization that collaborates with community health centers, hospital systems, public health departments, academic institutions and other safety net organizations to increase access to high-quality, affordable health care in our region.